Lungiarü

 Lungiarü (Campill, Longiarù) is a village which forms a frazione of the commune of San Martin de Tor in South Tyrol, northern Italy.
 It is located in the Val Badia at an altitude of 1,398 metres.
+The hamlet traditionally consisted of a series of "Les Viles", which are "small clusters of old buildings, built of stone and wood, that you can see on the hillside."

 It has a natural luge track in the winter.